 It saved me so much time when it came to cleaning since I didn’t have to remove the drip pan, heat deflector, or drip tray.

-According to the Camp Chef website, they are the only pellet grills in the industry with this system.
+According to the manufacturer website, they are the only Camp Chef pellet grills in the industry with this system.

 Slide and Grill

 So, you know that “hack” I referred to earlier?
 Well, this is it.
-Camp Chef has included an innovative system that allows you to convert your pellet smoker into a direct heating grill.
+The manufacturer has included an innovative system that allows you to convert your pellet smoker into a direct heating grill.

 With a flick of a lever, you can move the central heat deflector (above the drip pan) away, exposing the direct flame.